CINPLA/expipe-plugin-cinpla/README.md

 ```
 and try again!)

+### Clone the templates

+Templates are used to create modules in expipe actions.
+Use github desktop to clone https://github.com/CINPLA/expipe-templates-cinpla.git.
+This is a collection of templates used by the group that can be loaded into each project's templates folder.

 ### Create a project

 The project will contain the data and relative information.
 You can make a folder called `data` or `projects`, for example, and create you projects there.